Equations of genus $4$ curves from their theta constants: Introduction

 \subsection{Structure of the article}

 The article is organized as follows.
 In Section \ref{sec:prelims} we begin by defining the objects that will play key roles in our construction.
 In Section \ref{sec:main} we describe our main result: formulas for the equations of a genus 4 curve in terms of the theta constants of its Jacobian.
-In Section \ref{sec:examples} we present two examples as an application of our method.
-First, we construct a gluing with an interesting endomorphism algebra, and then the curve whose Jacobian is the modular abelian variety discussed above, i.e., with real multiplication by the maximal real subfield of $\mathbb{Q}(\zeta_{15})$.
-Finally, in Section \ref{sec:future} we briefly discuss how our method can be applied to find more interesting curves, as well as how it can be generalized to higher genus.
-For an outline of the various steps in our method, see Algorithm \ref{alg}.
+In Section \ref{subsec:main} we summarize and explicitly write down all the formulas and equations involved.
+In Section \ref{sec:examples} we present an explicit computation over a finite field, and two examples as an application of our method.
+Finally, in Section \ref{sec:future} we briefly discuss how our method can be generalized to higher genus.